r94l/flask-mysql-github-actions-ci/README.md

 # Flask App with MySQL – CI/CD Pipeline (GitHub Actions)

+# 🎯 Project Goal

+The primary goal of this project is to showcase:

+CI/CD automation using GitHub Actions

+Secure handling of secrets

+Service dependency management

+Environment-based configuration

+Practical DevOps workflows

+The Flask application serves as a realistic example to demonstrate these concepts rather than being the main focus of the project.

+# 🧠 Skills Demonstrated

+GitHub Actions CI/CD

+Python application automation

+MySQL service orchestration

+Secure secret management

+Cloud-ready configuration practices

+Debugging CI environment issues

 # 📌 What the App Does

 This is a simple Flask web application backed by a MySQL database.